Quantinuum/guppyft/README.md

 with writing, compiling and running fault-tolerant quantum programs.
 As a toolkit, it provides:

 - A framework to define QEC architectures
-- Transformations between computational, logical and physical quantum programs
+- Transformations through quantum program abstraction layers: From computational to logical to physical
 - Verification tools to validate QEC primitive implementations

 Together, this enables automatic encoding of arbitrary Guppy programs, including measurement dependent control flow.